When I received an email asking if I’d be willing to have a conversation with a sex worker on Honest Discourse, I wrote back “Why me?”

 In Part 2, Alice and I respond to these five statements:

 - It is loving to warn someone who is seducing others to sin.

 - People should not feel shame for exploring their sexual desires.

 - Intimacy is beautiful no matter the sexual expression.

 - We are accountable to God for every thought, word, and action.

-Remember as you listen to this podcast that this is not a debate.
 If you get to the end of this podcast and ask, “Did Alice win or did Paula win,” you’ll be asking the wrong question.
 The whole point of this podcast was to have an authentic, loving, gospel conversation between two people with polarizing viewpoints.

-That is possible, by the way!
+That is possible, by the way.
 And so needed.
 I pray our conversation emboldens you to get to know–and lovingly share truth–with people who seem scary because their worldview is so different from yours.

 Here’s how you can help partner with me in this important gospel work.

 - Give the podcast a listen: Part 1 https://overcast.fm/+dZUGzmw2w